Title

 We identify three convergence points where neurotechnology ethics and creative AI ethics overlap: (1) Cognitive autonomy vs. algorithmic optimization—the right to create inefficiently, imperfectly, humanly; (2) Mental privacy and data dignity—protecting creative process data from extractive surveillance models; (3) Self-determination in human-AI collaboration—preserving agency in co-creative systems that learn from neural patterns.

 Through concrete examples from our workshops, we present a practical methodology: rather than starting with tools, we begin with self-knowledge (“Who are you?
 What matters?”), then map ethical frameworks to individual creative practice.
-This approach has proven effective with diverse cohorts from professional musicians to young people in social care settings (SOS Kinderdorf).
+We also present an unexpected theoretical bridge: sound healing practice—the deliberate use of resonance, silence, and vibration to affect human states—as a model for understanding how non-verbal, non-transactional interaction with an entity shapes the interacting human.
+The implications for neuroethics and AI governance are discussed.

 About Marco & Kordula

 Kordula Marisa Hildebrandt (artist name: Stella Marisa) is a Film Producer/Director with credits including Netflix, Arte, and Berlinale.
-She is a Clinical Integrative Health Coach, certified Sound Healing practitioner, mentor at Deutscher Kulturrat, and jury member at Hessische Filmförderung.
+She is a Sound & Somatic Practitioner, certified in Sound Healing, Yoga, Reiki, and Breathwork, as well as a mentor at Deutscher Kulturrat and jury member at Hessische Filmförderung.
 She holds identical AI ethics certifications as Marco.